Brewers clinch NL Central, condemn Mets to losing record

 Josh Hader pitched a perfect ninth inning, retiring Brandon Nimmo on a game-ending flyout to left fielder Christian Yelich and sending the Brewers running onto the field to celebrate as the crowd of 43,430 erupted into cheers.

-The Brewers are 94-62, winning 90+ games for the ninth time in franchise history.

-”We gave ourselves an opportunity to get it done today,” Counsell said. ”That’s because we played a great series this weekend.
-It’s a roller coaster always, but you get up in the 90s in in wins, that means you’re doing it all year long.”

-Milwaukee sent the Mets (73-82) skidding to their 10th loss in 11 games.
-They are on their third five-game losing streak and were swept for the 10th time this season.
+Milwaukee completed a three-game sweep and sent the skidding Mets to their 10th loss in 11 games.

 A day after New York was eliminated from postseason contention in their first season under new owner Steven Cohen, the Mets (73-82) made three errors and were assured of a losing season for the fourth time in five years.